 “I enjoy helping others, especially navigating the seemingly complex programme and project life cycle world.
 It is very gratifying to have developed and shaped business cases that will influence the lives, future mobility and economic prosperity of New Zealand.
 There are no limits to what we can do!”

-Since he joined Resolve Group in 2021, one of the aspects of his work Tim has enjoyed most has been the diversity of clients and client needs he has come across.
+Since he joined Resolve Group in 2021, Tim has most enjoyed the diversity of clients and client needs he has come across.
 He says, “Resolve Group provides opportunities to broaden and apply my natural ‘assist and advise’ instincts.
 Our organisational values ring true for me, providing a pathway to give back to our industry, to help less experienced team members, and of course our clients, as they continue to challenge themselves with new and exciting projects.”

 Tim has been working in the New Zealand transport sector for more than 20 years and has experience in local and central government, including with Auckland Transport, Waka Kotahi NZ Transport Agency, KiwiRail, and several local government authorities.
 His broad range of engineering, planning and research skills provide a great foundation and ‘client-side’ perspective.

 A core focus of Tim’s work is transport business cases and investment proposals.
-He has developed internal auditing and compliance systems to manage quality assurance to improve business case and funding application quality.
-He undertakes technical audits and business case peer reviews.
-This experience, combined with his naturally outgoing nature, makes Tim an engaging and effective facilitator for optioneering and engagement workshops, where he enjoys drawing out creative solutions to transport mobility issues.
-As part of a dedicated team, Tim assisted Waka Kotahi NZ Transport Agency with specific reviews and guidance associated with the review and approval of Point of Entry and Strategic Cases.
+He has developed internal auditing and compliance systems to manage quality assurance to improve business case and funding application quality and undertakes technical audits and business case peer reviews.

 Tim offers his clients: